Microsoft-CloudRiches/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 12. Return to the Kubernetes UI in your browser and select **+ Create**.

-13. In the **Create from input** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Upload**.
+13. In the **Configuration -> Secrets -> Add** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Add**.

     ```yaml
     apiVersion: v1